-1. Sample when corn is 6 to 12 inches tall.
+- 1. Sample when corn is 6 to 12 inches tall. - a.

-a.
 Sample the surface 12-inch layer of soil.
 Samples collected for the PSNT must be representative of the surface foot of soil.
-Samples representing thicker or thinner layers result in incorrect assessments of N availability.
+Samples representing thicker or thinner layers result in incorrect assessments of N availability. - b.

-b.
 Obtain 15 to 20 cores per sample area.
-If the field to be sampled is larger than 15 acres, divide the field into two or more sample areas if it is convenient and feasible to do so.
+If the field to be sampled is larger than 15 acres, divide the field into two or more sample areas if it is convenient and feasible to do so. - c.

-c.
 Avoid row fertilizer bands (e.g., starter) by sampling midway between rows.
-Avoid sampling areas where manure was piled or where manure application was unusually heavy or light.

-d.
-Mix cores thoroughly in a clean pail; take one cup as the sample.

-e.
-Place sample in the cloth bag provided (available by calling the lab at 860.486.4274), close and make sure to write name and sample ID on the yellow tag.

-2. Complete a field-information sheet for your sample(s) and submit it with the sample(s).
+Avoid sampling areas where manure was piled or where manure application was unusually heavy or light. - d.
+Mix cores thoroughly in a clean pail; take one cup as the sample. - e.
+Place sample in the cloth bag provided (available by calling the lab at (860) 486-4274), close and make sure to write name and sample ID on the yellow tag. - 2.
+Complete a field-information sheet for your sample(s) and submit it with the sample(s).
 Do not fill in the spaces for columns labeled "Lab No.", "Soil nitrate" or "N fertilizer recommendation".
 Be sure to indicate how much, if any, starter or preplant N fertilizer was applied.

-Protect moist soil samples from temperatures above 75°F by storing in a cooler until delivery to the laboratory.
+- 3. Protect moist soil samples from temperatures above 75°F by storing in a cooler until delivery to the laboratory.
 Refrigerate the samples if they cannot be delivered within three days.
 Mailing usually poses no problem if the samples spend no more that three days without refrigeration.
-The soil testing laboratory will dry the samples as soon as they are received.
+The soil testing laboratory will dry the samples as soon as they are received. - 4.
 Soil samples expected to spend more than three days without refrigeration should be dried as soon as possible.
 Samples can be air-dried by spreading in a thin layer on paper.
-A fan will accelerate drying.
+A fan will accelerate drying. - 5.
 Soil samples that are extremely wet or muddy should be dried before shipping or storage.
-Incorrect results will be obtained if water "drips" from the samples.

-6. Soil samples are analyzed within 24 hours of arrival (except weekends) at the University of Connecticut's Soil Testing Laboratory and the results and recommendations are faxed or emailed to growers or program coordinators.
-Please specify the FAX number or EMAIL where you would like your results sent on the field-information sheet.
+Incorrect results will be obtained if water "drips" from the samples. - 6.
+Soil samples are analyzed within 24 hours of arrival (except weekends) at the University of Connecticut's Soil Nutrient Analysis Laboratory and the results and recommendations are emailed or faxed to growers or program coordinators.
+Please specify the EMAIL or FAX number where you would like your results sent on the field-information sheet.

-For additional information about the PSNT for sweet corn contact the UConn Soil Nutrient Analysis Laboratory (860) 486-4274 or Dr. Thomas Morris at (860) 486-0637.
+For additional information about the PSNT for sweet corn contact the UConn Soil Nutrient Analysis Laboratory (860) 486-4274.